bodrick/awesome/TOPICS.md

 *   [octokit/octokit.net](https://github.com/octokit/octokit.net) - A GitHub API client library for .NET
 *   [SteveDunn/Vogen](https://github.com/SteveDunn/Vogen) - A semi-opinionated library which is a source generator and a code analyser.
 It Source generates Value Objects
 *   [DominikPieper/obsidian-ReadItLater](https://github.com/DominikPieper/obsidian-ReadItLater) -
-*   [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 🚀 Generate beautiful README.md files from the terminal.
-Powered by OpenAI's GPT LLMs 💫
+*   [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 🚀 Generate beautiful README files from the terminal.
+Powered by OpenAI's GPT language model APIs 💫
 *   [filips123/PWAsForFirefox](https://github.com/filips123/PWAsForFirefox) - A tool to install, manage and use Progressive Web Apps (PWAs) in Mozilla Firefox
 *   [adamgibbons/ics](https://github.com/adamgibbons/ics) - iCalendar (ics) file generator for node.js
 *   [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
 Built with 💜 by the Trigger.dev team.